core-wg/coap-pm/draft-ietf-core-coap-pm.md

   as a result of the difference between the computed upstream or downstream components (as explained in {{RFC9506}}).

-The on-path network probes can read Q bit and S bit (or C bit) and implement the relevant algorithms to measure losses and RTT.
+The on-path network probes can read Q bit and implement the relevant algorithms to measure losses and RTT.
 Otherwise they can simply read the Event bits and be informed about the performance without implementing any algorithm.
 The event signaling bits can be sent from the Server (that can do the performance measurement calculation) to the Client, or vice versa.

-If the CoAP PM Option is applied between client and server, a probe can measure the total RTT by using the S bit, indeed it allows RTT measurement for all the intermediate points.
-Additionally, with the Q bit and by applying {{RFC9341}}, it is also possible to do hop-by-hop measurements for loss and delay and segment where possible between the probes, according to the methodologies described in {{RFC9506}}.
+If the CoAP PM Option is applied between client and server, with the Q bit and by applying {{RFC9341}}, a probe can do hop-by-hop measurements for loss and delay and segment where possible between the probes, according to the methodologies described in {{RFC9506}}.
-Alternatively, it is possible to use the C bit to get the same information for loss and delay as explained in {{RFC9506}}.

 ## Collaborating proxies {#cproxies}